samapriya/speedcheck/README.md

 We recommend using a virtual environment to manage dependencies.
 Once your virtual environment is set up, make sure to run the following command to ensure that the necessary browsers are downloaded

 ```
-playwright install #For playwright to get setup properly
-playwright install-deps  # May be necessary on some systems
+speedcheck setup
 ```

-The rest of the setup is handled through setup.py.
+The rest of the dependencies are handled through setup.py.
 This project is in its early stages, so your feedback and contributions are highly appreciated.

 ## Usage